MabezDev/xtensa-rust-quickstart/README.md

 ### cargo, xargo or cargo xbuild

 Since the introduction of the `build-std` feature of cargo, it is possible to build `core` without any additional tools.
-Going forward this is the prefered method.
-How ever if this does not work for you remove the following lines from `.cargo/config`:
+As this feature develops it will become the default, for now you can try it by adding the follwing to `.cargo/config`:

 ```
 # build core for the xtensa target